andrew-codechimp/HA-Andrews-Arnold-Quota/README.md

 1. Restart Home Assistant
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Andrews & Arnold Quota"

-## Configuration is done in the UI
+## No Configuration Neccessary

+As long as you are connecting via Andrews & Arnold this API will automatically return the quota for the current connection.

 <!---->